-When I was eight I never dreamed I’d end up in advertising creating stories to sell things.
+When I was eight I never dreamed I’d end up telling stories for a living – at least, not like this.

-It wasn’t exactly a straight path from deciding to write at age 8 to advertising at age 26.
+It wasn’t exactly a straight path from deciding to write at age 8 to advertising at age 26 to freelancing at 33.
 My dream of one day getting paid for the words I stitched together took quite a few loops and twists via journalism, radio production, and endless shifts in retail.
 I’ve been a columnist, a blogger, an editor, a ghostwriter and a reviewer; a pioneer, a leader and a dreamer.
-Now I’m an advertiser, a copywriter, a content creator, a creative conceptor, and a ux writer or whatever the buzzwords are today.
+Now I’m a copywriter, a conceptor, a UX writer, a content creator, a marketer, a freelance writer, a creative.

-But the main thing you need to know is, however many hats I wear, wherever my future takes me, whatever the cool name is; I’ll always be a storyteller.
+But the main thing you need to know is, however many hats I wear, wherever my future takes me, whatever the cool name is; I’ll always be a teller of stories.